Uropi

 Uropi is a constructed language which was created by Joël Landais, a French English teacher.
-Uropi is a synthesis of European languages, explicitly based on the common Indo-European roots and aims at being used as an international auxiliary language for Europe and thus contributing to building a European identity.
+Uropi is a synthesis of European languages, explicitly based on their common Indo-European roots, and aims at being used as an international auxiliary language for Europe and thus contributing to building a European identity.

-Uropi was begun in 1986; since then, it has undergone certain modifications; its vocabulary keeps growing (the French-Uropi dictionary has over 10,000 words).
+Uropi was begun in 1986; since then, it has undergone certain modifications as its vocabulary continues growing (the French-Uropi dictionary has over 10,000 words).

 Uropi became known in Europe in the early 1990s.

 Creator

 Joël Landais, Uropi Kreator, creator of the auxlang Uropi.

 After studying languages at the University of Orléans, then at the Sorbonne and at the École Normale Supérieure in Paris, Joël Landais obtained the Agrégation diploma in English.
-He speaks French, English, Italian, Spanish, German and has a working knowledge of modern Greek and Russian.
+He speaks French, English, Italian, Spanish and German and has a working knowledge of modern Greek and Russian.
 Today, he teaches English in a Chartres college.
-Parallel to his training as a linguist, his travels throughout Europe, Senegal, the Maghreb, Egypt, Mexico, former USSR, Vietnam and the West Indies, together with a passion for languages, led him to create Uropi.
+Parallel to his training as a linguist, Landais's travels throughout Europe, Senegal, the Maghreb, Egypt, Mexico, former USSR, Vietnam and the West Indies, together with a passion for languages, led him to create Uropi.